hajczek/e-Cook-Book/Readme.md

 ## Description

-'e-CookBook' is an aplication for installation on local server on your computer and in the internet wherein you can save your recipes, your specific ingredients and needed things to do your recipies.
+'e-CookBook' is an aplication for installation on local server on your computer or in the internet wherein you can save your recipes, your specific ingredients and needed things to do your recipies.
 This is useful for professional and amateur chefs.
 It makes work on your recipies easier.

 ### THE ELEMENTS OF 'e-CookBook':